 Using the JSON APIs

-KonaKart offers you the ability to communicate with the application engine using JSON (JavaScript Object Notation).
-A servlet receives requests in JSON format over HTTP/HTTPS and passes these on to an application engine that processes the request.
+The Business and Enterprise Editions of KonaKart offers you the ability to communicate with the KonaKart engines using JSON (JavaScript Object Notation).
+A servlet receives requests in JSON format over HTTP/HTTPS and passes these on to an application or admin engine that processes the request.
 The response is returned in JSON format.

-By default the JSON Server servlet sections in the web.xml file for the konakart webapp are not commented out so JSON services are enabled after a standard install.
+By default the JSON Server servlet sections in the web.xml files for the konakart and konakartadmin webapps are commented out so JSON services are disabled after a standard install.

-There are two sections in the konakart webapp's web.xml file to modify to disable the JSON server.
+There are two sections in the konakart and konakartadmin webapp's web.xml files to modify to enable the JSON server.
+(In this explanation we refer only to the konakart webapp's web.xml but the same is applicable to the konakartadmin webapp web.xml for the KKAdmin JSON servlet set-up).
 The first is the servlet definition and the second is the servlet mapping.
-To disable the JSON Server servlet section you must comment out the definition in the konakart webapp's web.xml file shon below:
+To enable the JSON Server servlet section you must uncomment the definition in the konakart webapp's web.xml file shown below:

 <!-- JSON Server -->